-Where confidentiality is required, finished goods, semi-finished goods, rejected material, or parts of it that contain the TOE or its parts and that are no longer needed shall be destroyed in a way that remains cannot be used in any meaningful way that might affect confidentiality of the TOE
+Where confidentiality is required, finished goods, semi-finished goods, rejected material, or parts of it that contain the TOE or its parts and that are no longer needed shall be destroyed in a way that remains cannot be used in any meaningful way that might affect confidentiality of the TOE.

-Access to restricted information, i.e. classified "sensitive" or "critical", should only be granted on a need-to-know basis.
+Access to information classified above "restricted", should only be granted on a need-to-know basis.

-When a high level of security for especially critical material or operation is required, e.g. in case of classification "critical" or "or very critical", the two-man rule ("four eyes principle") should be applied as a control mechanism.
+When a high level of security for especially critical material or operation is required, e.g. in case of classification "critical" or "critical+", the two-man rule ("four eyes principle") should be applied as a control mechanism.
 Under this rule, all access and actions requires the presence of two authorized people at all times.

-Information, data, and material considered sensitive, critical, or very critical shall be protected at any time.
+Information, data, and material considered "sensitive", "critical", or "critical+" shall be protected at any time.